TonyRoussel/ogameShell/Readme.txt

+This is a training project, so I apologise if some lines doesn't stick to the pythonic good practice :)

 The purpose of ogmShell is to provide a simple command-line based interface to ogame.
 Further extensions will provide more complex queue order and multi-account interaction.